jerryfinol17/qa-manual-and-automated-testing-tripleten/README.md

 This is the raw evolution:
 - Sprint 1 → “wait, what is a test case?”
 - Sprint 2 → mind-maps that look like crime-scene boards
-- Final project → full Selenium/Pytest automation on a custom web app
+- Final project →  Comprehensive test development

 I learned how to hunt bugs the hard way (manual era), then how to scale them with code (automation era).
 If you're a junior QA feeling lost, scroll through – you’ll see the exact same mistakes I made and how I fixed them.